Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 \begin{remark} The possible existence of tails (in this case terminal tails) is important, and a certain amount of work is necessary in the course of the proofs here to eliminate their influence.
 The first time they cause potential problems is in the proof of Theorem~\ref{theorem: independence of modulus}.
 Indeed, the existence of curves in $\scrM(X,\beta,z)$ whose tropicalizations have terminal tails may result in correction terms, leading to the possibility that $\deg [\scrM^{\ddagger}_y]$ as in Theorem~\ref{theorem: independence of modulus} in fact depends on $y$.
 See Step 3 of the proof of Lemma \ref{lemma: invarianceI}, where we need to show that the contribution to the first Chern class of the conormal bundle at $x_{\out}$ coming from the divisor $D(x_1,x_2,x_3\,|\,x_{\out})\subseteq \Mbf_{0,4}$ vanishes.

+This vanishing is proved in in the no-tail lemma, Lemma~\ref{thm:no-tail-lemma}, Essentially, we are able to prove there is no contribution because any contribution would arise from gluing two moduli spaces of punctured maps, one of which is of negative virtual dimension.

-In fact, it is expected that tails should play a role in defining a differential in a definition of an all-degree analogue of symplectic cohomology in our setting.
-In the course of the proofs of theorems in this paper comparing various invariants, the vanishing of potential corrections caused by tails might then be reinterpreted in terms of vanishing of the differential from degree one to degree zero, at least in the log Calabi-Yau case. \end{remark}
+However, it is expected that tails should play a role in defining a differential in a definition of an all-degree analogue of symplectic cohomology in our setting.
+In the course of the proofs of theorems in this paper comparing various invariants, the vanishing of potential corrections caused by tails might then be reinterpreted in terms of vanishing of the differential from degree zero to degree one, at least in the log Calabi-Yau case. \end{remark}